 The building dates from the 1600s and is made from ship timbers.
 It is of significant historical importance.
 Once a year the office opens its doors to visitors with a keen interest in local culture and history.
 The buildings previous uses include an inn, a brewery and a doctor’s surgery.
 Some say it is haunted, although the friendly ghost has only been seen twice since Rowberry Morris acquired the premises.

 Further offices were opened in the mid-60’s in Tadley, Crowthorne (now Rowberrys) and Staines.
 The firm originally offered mainly conveyancing transactions, later branching out into wills and probate, litigation and family matters.
-Rowberry Morris’ current senior partner, Rodney Edwards, joined the firm in 1978.
+Rowberry Morris’ current senior partner, Neil Henson, joined the firm in 23rd March 1981.

 Both Rowberry brothers served on the Reading Council.
 Neil was also on the Berkshire Council at one stage.
 His building development company has also contributed to providing more than 300 new homes in the Reading area.
 The Rowberrys’ business sense, charisma and professionalism were second to none and most certainly contributed to us building such strong long-lasting relationships with our clients over time.
 We are a well known and highly respected in the Thames Valley and we boast a number of well-respected memberships and affiliations.

 We take great pride in the achievements of our lawyers: two of our partners were appointed as full time judges and our former senior partner, Richard Leathem, holds two part time judicial appointments.
 Neil Rowberry was proud that “We never lost a client.
 30 years on, my original clients were still with the firm”.